scicloj/scicloj.github.io/content/en/docs/resources/reading.md

 Do you wish to add your tutorial to this list?
 Do you have any suggestions for this list? - [Let us talk](../../community/contact)!

 ## Scicloj resources
+- The [Clojure Data Tutorials](https://scicloj.github.io/clojure-data-scrapbook/) - a community-driven collection of reproducible tutorials, organized using devcontainers
-- The [Clojure Data Scrapbook](https://scicloj.github.io/clojure-data-scrapbook/) - a community-driven collection of tutorials for the emerging Clojure data stack - contributions are welcome. :pray:
+- The [Clojure Data Scrapbook](https://scicloj.github.io/clojure-data-scrapbook/) - a community-driven collection of tutorials, with a bit less strict workflow

+Contributions are welcome. 👋

 ## Blogs